Best Practices in Measuring Analytic Project Performance / Success:

 In the 5th Annual Survey (2011) data miners shared their best practices in how they measure analytics project performance / success.
 The previous web page summarizes the most frequently mentioned measures.
 Since some of the richest descriptions contain measurements that cross several of the categories, a data miner's best practice description may appear in several of the verbatim lists (model performance, financial performance, outside group performance).
 The remaining verbatims are in the other best practice measures list.

-Below is the full text of the best practice methodologies that included measures of financial performance (ROI and other financial measures).
+Below is the full text of the best practice methodologies that included measures of model performance (accuracy, F, ROC, AUC, lift, etc.).

 - We measure ROI, cost, gain, model accuracy, precision, recall, ROC, AUC, lift charts, and customized metrics.
 The focus is on the benefit for the business and for the customer.